-Another way to link your digital and print advertising is to provide opportunities for customers to interact through social media.
-Run campaigns that provide a discount if they sign up for your email list or follow you on Facebook or Instagram.
+Another way to link your digital and offline advertising is to provide opportunities for customers to interact through social media.
+Run campaigns that provide a discount if they sign up for your email list or follow you on LinkedIn, Facebook or Instagram.
 You can even encourage readers of a print article or advertisement to comment on specific posts or topics by using specific hashtags with your company name or a certain topic.
 By adding these things to your offline marketing, you can help encourage clients to interact with you in a digital format.

 Ask for Testimonials You Can Publish Online

 You know how powerful testimonials and word-of-mouth advertising is as an offline marketing tool.
 Bring that to your website and online channels with audio, video or digital text.
 When you talk with a satisfied customer, ask if you can quote them or add their photo (or a recorded testimony) to your digital advertising.
 In most cases, they will be on board with your effort and you’ve just found a way to build trust with potential customers by using social proof.

 Think Reverse and Encourage Online Customers to Go Offline